-At 12,000 square feet, the new, two-story facility will be four times larger than SRA’s current boathouse.
-The sleek, modern design will feature an exterior clad in contrasting metal siding, as well as numerous windows throughout to create a light and airy feel.
+The sleek, modern design features an exterior clad in contrasting metal siding, as well as numerous windows throughout to create a light and airy feel.

 Impact on the wetlands

-The new boathouse will not disturb any of the wetlands in the area.
-It is being built completely within a wetland buffer, a natural area that protects wetlands.
-In addition, SRA is doing significant mitigation work as part of the construction project.
-Mitigation will involve efforts to protect, restore and enhance the wetlands.
+The new boathouse is surrounded by wetlands.
+The building sits entirely within a wetland buffer, a natural area that protects the nearby wetlands.
+In addition, SRA has done significant mitigation work as part of the project.
+Mitigation has involved efforts to protect, restore and enhance the wetlands.
 For more information about the mitigation efforts, click here.